icebreaker/icebreaker.github.com/_posts/2023-12-05-upscaling-pixel-art.md

 Upscaling Pixel Art
 =========================

-A few years ago there was some sort of renessaince of pixel-art-upscalers, mainly fueled by the emulator community.
+A few years ago there was some sort of renaissance of pixel-art-upscalers, mainly fueled by the emulator community.
 It has gotten to a point where even some research division at Microsoft joined in and produced a [paper][paper] around the subject.